FDA approves Amgen drug for lung cancer with specific mutation

 The agency is also requiring Amgen to conduct a post-approval study to see if a lower dose could be effective.

-Cancer drugs are typically developed at the highest tolerable dose, but some oncologists have urged the FDA to do more to require drugmakers to optimize dosing.
+Cancer drugs are typically developed at the highest tolerable dose, but some oncologists have urged the FDA to do more to require drugmakers to optimize dosing bit.ly/3wAhkiL.

 “Our sense is this is going to become more common in oncology,” Amgen research chief David Reese told Reuters in a phone interview.